 Product Liability Issues

-This is of course not the first our product defect lawyers have heard about lithium-ion batteries overheating and exploding or causing a fire.
-We’ve seen horrific incidents and injuries relating to products such as e-cigarettes or vaporizers, hoverboards, cell phones and laptops.
+Of course, this is not the first time our product defect lawyers have heard about lithium-ion batteries overheating, exploding, or causing a fire.
+We’ve seen horrific incidents and injuries related to products such as e-cigarettes or vaporizers, hoverboards, cell phones, and laptops.

 Often, these incidents occur because of defective lithium batteries manufactured with cheap or substandard parts.
 There is no question that these defective products have the potential to cause significant property damage and burn injuries that could lead to disfigurement and lifelong disabilities.